14 Data Cleaning

 In the special case where you purposefully collect duplicate observations on a participant (i.e., for reliability purposes), you will only want to keep one row per participant in your final study dataset.
 Again, a decision rule will need to be added to documentation so duplicates are dealt with consistently (e.g., always keep the primary observer’s record).

-1. De-identify data
+1. De-identify data.

-• If confidentiality was promised to participants, you will need to make sure your data is de-identified.
+• If confidentiality was promised to participants, you will need to de-identify your data.
 If your data does not already contain your assigned study IDs, replace all direct identifiers (e.g., names, emails) in your data with study IDs using a roster from your participant tracking database.
-At this point we are focusing on removing direct identifiers only, but in Chapter 15, we will also discuss dealing with indirect identifiers before publicly sharing your data.
+This process creates coded data (see Chapter 4 for a refresher).

-• Figure 14.5 shows what a data de-identification process looks like (O’Toole et al. 2018).
-Dataset 1 would be the incoming raw data with identifiers, Dataset 2 would be a roster exported from your participant database, and Dataset 3 is your de-identified dataset, created by joining Dataset 1 with Dataset 2 on your unique identifier/s (e.g., first_name and last_name) and dropping your identifying variables.
-I want to emphasize the importance of using a join in your program of choice, as opposed to replacing names with IDs by hand entering identifiers.
-If at all possible, we want to completely avoid hand entry of study IDs.
-Hand entry is error-prone and can lead to many mistakes.
+• I want to emphasize the importance of using a join in your program of choice, as opposed to replacing names with IDs by hand entering identifiers.
+If at all possible, you want to completely avoid hand entry of study IDs because it is error-prone and can lead to many mistakes.

-Process of creating a de-identified dataset
+Process of creating a de-identified dataset.

-Figure 14.5: Process of creating a de-identified dataset
+Figure 14.5: Process of creating a de-identified dataset.

 Note